Kjellios/project-pihole-public/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide outlines solutions for known issues when running **Pi-hole in Docker on a Raspberry Pi**.
+This guide outlines solutions for known issues when running Pi-hole in Docker on a Raspberry Pi.

 ---